 The gay scene of Barcelona in “Gaixample” (pronounced “gay-shample”) is vast, brimming with many queer hangouts and of course, plenty of gay saunas.
 Why they are so popular here is mainly a result of the intense recession the country has faced over the past decade.
 This led to high unemployment rates, particularly among young guys, who as a result of this have had to live with their parents to save money, making it hard to bring back a date (or two!).
 Hence the rise in demand for gay saunas across the city.

-In this guide, we've put together the 6 best gay saunas in Barcelona to check out where you can connect with locals, bears, otters or whatever and whoever takes your fancy!
+In this guide, we've put together the 6 best gay saunas in Barcelona to check out where you can connect with locals, bears, otters, or whatever and whoever takes your fancy!
+Note that the gay “Sauna Barcelona Wellness Spa” has not survived the Pandemic and has since closed its doors for good.

 Sauna Casanova: most popular sauna

-As well as a bar, Sauna Casanova has a gorgeous pool that sits in the centre of the main room.
-With soft orange lighting, golden speckled walls, crystal blue glass room dividers, and Roman-style pillars, the place took on a totally cultural inspired interior.
+As well as a bar, Sauna Casanova has a gorgeous pool that sits in the center of the main room.
+With soft orange lighting, golden speckled walls, crystal blue glass room dividers, and Roman-style pillars, the place took on a totally cultural-inspired interior.
 If Julius Caesar had set up a disco-infused all-gay bathhouse, this would be it!

 Sauna Casanova gets busiest during the middle of the night, between 2-6am, so if you're going, make sure you're nocturnal.